Enable point-in-time recovery in DynamoDB

 Note

-Once a table with point-in-time recovery enabled is deleted, you can use system restore to restore that table to a single point in time: the moment just before deletion.
-You do not have the capability to restore a deleted table to any other point in time in the past 35 days.
+Once a table with point-in-time recovery enabled is deleted, you can use system backup to restore that table to a single point in time.
+The system backup will be created upon table deletion, and is a snapshot of the table right before the table is deleted.